laicar/srpg-studio-eclogia/README.md

 - CoordinatesInDirection teaches you how to check from which cardinal direction a unit was attacked and use the data to change terrain between the two fighters.

 **Utils**
-- UnitCommand is a template for a custom unit command (one of the options when you select a unit).
+- UnitCommand is a template for a custom unit command (one of the options when you select a unit) which checks if the unit has the appropriate custom skill that would make the command available.
+- AgainAdjacentItem allows the creation of "Instruments", items that refresh all adjacent allies and allows them to act again.

 **Graphics**
+- Alphabet-extended is the RTP Alphabet with extra symbols and numbers.
 - blank-charchip is a charchip for any unit you want to be invisible (like walls if you use units for them).
 Remember to make copies of it with -a to -c to give the engine alternate colors.
+Really, it's only there if you do not have a transparency-handling software.
 - [McMagister mapchip](https://github.com/McMagister/srpg-studio-stuff/tree/master/32px%20FE-style%20Tileset) edits: Besides rearranging the layout, I added alternate 1-tile-high vertical cliffs, more layouts for the cliff corners, breakable walls, and an additional pillar tile.
+They are licenced under the [Creative Commons Attribution-Share Alike 3.0 License](https://creativecommons.org/licenses/by-sa/3.0/) so you can use them outside SRPG Studio.

 # MIT License